alok-ai-lab/MRep-DeepInsight/README.md

 `Parm.MaxObj=N`

-where, N is any number greater than 1, e.g. N=10 gives 10 objective functions.
+where N is any number greater than 1, e.g. N=10 gives 10 objective functions.

 For, NO BOT, use,